- Painful, shallow ulcers (sores) on the lining of the mouth

 - Canker Sores.
 The main cause of 1 or 2 mouth ulcers after age 5.

 - Hand-Foot-Mouth Disease.
 The most common cause of multiple ulcers in the mouth.
 These ulcers are mainly on the tongue and sides of the mouth.
 Most children also have small deep blisters on the palms and soles.
 Due to the Coxsackie virus.
 It is common between ages 1 to 5 years.

-- Herpes Simplex Virus (Cold sore virus).
-The first infection can be severe.
+- Herpes Simplex Virus Infection.
+The first infection with the herpes cold sore virus can be severe.
 It can cause 10 or more ulcers on the gums, tongue and lips.
 Key findings are additional ulcers on the outer lips or skin around the mouth.
-Also, fever and difficulty swallowing.
+Also causes fever, pain and trouble swallowing.
 Usually occurs age 1 to 3.
 It usually follows contact with an adult who has active cold sores (fever blisters).
 Often they have kissed the child.

 - Mouth Injury.
 Common mouth injuries are biting the tongue or inside of the cheek.
 Others can be caused by a toothbrush.
 The lining of the mouth always looks white when it heals.
 So forgotten injuries can look like a canker sore.

 - Mouth Burns.
 Hot foods (such as pizza) can cause mouth sores.
 They also turn white as they heal.

 - Minor injuries to the mouth can trigger a canker sore.
 Examples are from a rough food or a hard toothbrush.
 Biting oneself while chewing can start one.